ssloy/ssloy.github.io/docs/tinyrenderer/bresenham.md

 The `if (steep)` condition does not significantly affect performance, as modern branch predictors handle it well — especially since the same branch is consistently taken inside the critical loop.
 However, `if (ierror > bx - ax)` is the performance killer.

-There are techniques to rewrite computations in a branchless form, but I applied trick so ugly, that I didn’t even commit it to the repository.
+There are techniques to rewrite computations in a branchless form, but I applied a trick so ugly, that I didn’t even commit it to the repository.
 Check lines 19-20:

 ??? example "Ugly branchless rasterization"